Call for Proposals

 - be employed by a community college or not-for-profit university, or

-- be an exhibitor and/or sponsor at this event.
+- be a sponsor* at this event.

 Benefits of Presenting

 - Obtain feedback about your practice or program

 - Play an important role in a leading international conference